billti/vuegraph/readme.md

 Install the WebPack build tooling with:

-  `npm install --save-dev webpack webpack-cli vue-loader vue-template-compiler ts-loader`
+  `npm install --save-dev webpack webpack-cli vue-loader vue-template-compiler ts-loader mini-css-extract-plugin`

 Add the below to package.json to build with WebPack via `npm run build`